 Purchases options: P-Card / Credit Card or LCA Account with Synchrony Financial for open PO Requests; See attached LCA (Lowes Commercial Account) Government Letterhead Instructions PDF for agencies that want to open an LCA for open account billing with Lowes Pro / Synchrony Financial

-Quote Solicitation: Buyers can solicit quotes from multiple vendors (see the Vendor MBPO Listing , award vendors, and place orders through COMMBUYS.
+Quote Solicitation: Buyers can solicit quotes from multiple vendors (see the Vendor MBPO Listing PO-17-1080-OSD03-SRC02-10360, award vendors, and place orders through COMMBUYS.
 A solicitation-enabled contract allows the buyer to solicit quotes from vendors who have Master Blanket Purchase Orders (MBPOs) or Statewide Contracts in COMMBUYS.
 The buyers can create a solicitation-enabled bid using a release requisition, converting the requisition to a bid, and then requesting quotes from eligible vendors.
 Buyers must include “FAC119 RFQ” when entering information in the Description field.

 See the How to Request Quotes from Vendors on Statewide Contracts job aid for more details.